 Drs.
-Fear, Lopez, Fasi, and Sanker can perform your apicoectomy at any of our three Michigan Oral Surgeons locations, including our Ann Arbor office, Plymouth office, Adrian office, and Dexter office.
+Fear, Lopez, Fasi, and Sanker can perform your apicoectomy at any of our four Michigan Oral Surgeons locations, including our Ann Arbor office, Plymouth office, Adrian office, and Dexter office.

 When a patient has an infected tooth root, an apicoectomy may be necessary to treat the infection.
 This infection can develop in either the front teeth (which have one root) or at the back of the mouth in the premolars and molars (which have two roots).
 Infections inside the tooth root can occur deep within the canal of the root, which acts as a roadway for nerves and blood vessels between the tip of the root (the apex) and the inside of the crown, also known as the pulp chamber.
 Therefore, these infections cannot be easily seen from the outside.